 Albie Aware Breast Cancer Foundation was started when Alberta Carson (Albie), of Sacramento, lost her battle with breast cancer because approved testing was not readily available.
 Nearly every week, someone calls the Albie Aware office in tears because they thought they were out of options.
 They call scared, without resources and without support.
 Their tears of fear become tears of relief when they are told, “You have found the right place.
 We can help you.”
 We tell them that we will pay for their tests, meet with them, and answer their questions.
 We will accompany them to their surgery appointments, chemo treatments, and even wig shopping.

-Albie Aware Breast Cancer Foundation began over 10 years ago, when in 2004 Doug Carson created the local 501(c)3 non profit in memory of his late wife Alberta (Albie) Carson, who lost her battle with breast cancer on July 4, 2002.
-She left behind two wonderful sons, a devoted husband and loving Sacramento community.
+Albie Aware Breast Cancer Foundation was founded in 2004 when Doug Carson created the local 501(c)3 nonprofit in memory of his late wife Alberta (Albie) Carson.
+Albie lost her battle with breast cancer on July 4, 2002, leaving behind two wonderful sons, a devoted husband, and a loving Sacramento community.

 A Message from Doug

 “I founded Albie Aware to prevent other men and children from suffering the loss of their wives and mothers from breast cancer.
 Saving lives in Albie’s memory is my passion and I will not let up until everyone who we can help gets the assistance they need.”